symbol/symbol-docs/source/serialization/account_link.rst

 NodeKeyLinkTransaction
 ======================

-This transaction is required for all node operators.
+This transaction is required for all accounts willing to activate delegated harvesting.

-Announce a NodeKeyLinkTransaction to link a public key to an account.
+Announce a NodeKeyLinkTransaction to link an account with a public key used by TLS to create sessions.

-Required for accounts activating delegated harvesting.

 **Version**: 0x01